 - Support for comma-delimited lists of users – Use comma-delimited lists when performing lookups to text field values for actions such as sending emails.

 If that’s still not enough, there is another big feature we plan to show off soon for Workflow Conductor 3.5 Custom Widgets.
 Developers will soon be able to create their own custom workflow activities in Visual Studio, then import them as widgets into Workflow Conductor.
-And they won’t just be “widgets” name alone.
+And they won’t just be “widgets” names alone.
 You will be able to use common Workflow Conductor lookup forms and field types to get data into and out of your custom widgets easily.
 We’re still working on the instructions but plan to provide those soon, along with a sample project developers can use to easily develop their own widgets.
 Stay tuned to Bamboo Nation for more information.